QuantumTechDevStudio/ToDoApp/README.md

 # ToDoApp

-## Зависимости:
+## Dependencies:

 1. Java 21
-2. Gradle 8.5 (или wrapper)
+2. Gradle 8.5 (or wrapper)
 3. Docker
 4. PostgreSQL

-## Порядок запуска:
+## Execution order:

-1. Сначала запускается docker-compose файл из папки docker, для поднятия Kafka
+1. First runs docker-compose file from docker folder, to launch Kafka
-2. Затем запускаются сервисы ToDoAppMainApplication и ToDoAppEmulatorApplication (в любом порядке)
+2. After services ToDoAppMainApplication and ToDoAppEmulatorApplication is launched (in any order)